 The project includes:

-- Removal of the old Columbia Containers grain elevator
+- Removal of the old Columbia Containers grain elevator (completed in early 2020)

 - Changes to Commissioner Street near Columbia Containers, includes shifting the road north, paving and adding a new lane